Pixeltramp/less-bad-steam-wishlist/README.md

 To use properly, filter on http://store.steampowered.com/wishlist and https://store.steampowered.com/wishlist

-rules.css has the basic version, while supershot.css has a version that hides the platform icons and shrinks things even more.
+rules.css has the basic version, while supershort.css has a version that hides the platform icons and shrinks things even more.

 At 1440p the default wishlist barely shows 5 games, vertically.